kuro68k/kibom/readme.md

 - Custom fields

-Bom_defaults.txt and bom_subs.txt are used to clean up the output.
+`Bom_defaults.txt` and bom_subs.txt are used to clean up the output.
 The defaults file matches designators with names and default types (e.g. R = Resistor, default 1% 0.125W SMD).
-The subs file is used to do a simple search and replace on footprint strings (e.g. "Resistors_SMD:R_0603" becomes "0603").
+The subs file is used to do a simple search and replace on footprint strings (e.g. `Resistors_SMD:R_0603` becomes `0603`).

-Custom_fields.txt lists custom fields that can be added to components in Kicad, and which will then appear on the BOM.
+`Custom_fields.txt` lists custom fields that can be added to components in Kicad, and which will then appear on the BOM.

 Tab Separated Value (TSV) output can be copy/pasted into Google Sheets and most other spreadsheet programs.
 PDF output needs headers and footers adding to it.
 A notes section at the end would also be a good idea.